 The Core Strategy focusses upon locating future development in areas of the borough that are already highly accessible to make best use of existing public transport services.
-Within the last twelve months, 99.6% of completed residential dwellings and 100.0% of completed commercial floorspace were located within 15 minutes of a public transport stop or walking distance to a town centre, which is significantly above the Core Strategy monitoring targets of 80.0%.
+Within the last twelve months, 84.3% of completed residential dwellings and 100% of the gross completed non-residential floorspace were located within 15 minutes of a public transport stop or walking distance to a town centre, which is significantly above the Core Strategy monitoring targets of 80.0%.